Setin2/Misc/README.md

 # Misc
-Different random projects I have worked on either in my spare time or during my university years.
+Different small random projects I have worked on either in my spare time or during my university years.